Important Information for Online Learning students

 Students living in Gulf or Franklin Counties will test at the Gulf/Franklin Center in Port St. Joe.
 You must contact the Testing Center at least two weeks prior to the first exam date.

 NOTE: NON-GCSC CAMPUSES MAY CHARGE A PROCTORING FEE WHICH IS NOT REIMBURSED BY GCSC

 All students and employees of Gulf Coast State College are entitled to library materials and services regardless of location, course or program delivery method.

 - We provide assistance in person, by phone, and online through a variety of formats including chat, email, text, and Library Guides.

 - You can access library materials in person at the Panama City campus, view them online, or request they be sent to you.
 We mail items to students who live and are taking classes outside Bay County and send them to our extended campuses through the campus courier.

-If you are taking online classes, you’ll need to register for Canvas, Gulf Coast’s new online learning environment.
 Canvas is where you will review online course lessons, interact with your professor and classmates, take tests, etc. Learn more about Canvas, including software requirements, how to troubleshoot and other frequently asked questions.

 Lighthouse Student Portal

 When you applied to Gulf Coast State College, you created an account in Lighthouse, the student portal for the College.
 Using the Lighthouse student portal, you will be able to register for your classes, check your financial aid status, view your grades and more.
 Learn about Lighthouse and how to use it.